rust-lang/rustc-dev-guide/src/contributing.md

 On the other hand, if your change encompasses numerous files, include those files in your commit.
 **A single logical change is contained within a single patch**.
-The commit message should describe what you are changing (e.g. `Binary` trait bug-fixes in the `fmt` module).
+The commit message should describe what you are changing (e.g. "Binary trait bug-fixes in the `fmt` module").
 Even if another commit in the same PR already says it. **Each commit message should be its own unit of information.**

-The point here is that each commit should as individual as possible (although a commit may depend on another, and that's OK), and easily understood by other people (e.g. reviewers).
+The point here is that each commit should be as standalone as possible (although a commit may depend on another, and that's OK), and easily understood by other people (e.g. reviewers).

-Please, don't include as a commit in your larger PR minimal formatting changes (e.g. documentation formatting issues) or commits that don't serve any "big purpose".
-Squash those very small commits into a single one (each PR should be as small as possible).
+Please, Squash very small commits (such as formatting changes) into a single one just before merging (each PR should be as small as possible).

 ### r?